 The Universal Declaration of Human Rights (UDHR) was established in response to the atrocities during WWII, including the Holocaust.
-That document describes the human rights that all people are entitled to such as freedom of speech, expression, and freedom from persecution.
+The document outlines the human rights that all people are entitled to such as freedom from torture, freedom of expression, and the right to seek asylum.
 When those rights aren’t protected or blatantly disregarded, they are violated.
 What are the types of human rights violations?
 Who is responsible for preventing and addressing them?

 Definition and types of human rights violations

 A state commits human rights violations either directly or indirectly.
 Violations can either be intentionally performed by the state and or come as a result of the state failing to prevent the violation.
 When a state engages in human rights violations, various actors can be involved such as police, judges, prosecutors, government officials, and more.
 The violation can be physically violent in nature, such as police brutality, while rights such as the right to a fair trial can also be violated, where no physical violence is involved.